|

 feet long from its nose to its massive tail fins.
 It was the

-height of luxury travel and carried over 2,656 people across
+height of luxury travel and in the course of two seasons carried

-zeppelin was destroyed in a fire that killed a third of its
+fire that killed a third of its crew and passengers and left

-crew and passengers and left spectators crying in horror.
+spectators crying in horror.

 What caused this catastrophe?
 Was it negligence,